 Erick “Jesus” Coomes is a man of many talents.
-You may know him as the highly skilled bassist of acclaimed funk outfit Lettuce, or for his lovable goofball antics on and off stage.
-However, there is so much more to this West Coast cat to discover.
-L4LM brings you: 10 Things You Didn’t Know About Jesus.
+You may know him as the highly skilled bassist of acclaimed funk outfit Lettuce or for his lovable goofball antics on and off stage.
+However, there is so much more to this West Coast cat to discover, including these ten things you probably didn’t know!

 2.)
 While he grew up in a very religious household, his nickname came at a later point from DJ Quik.
-After years of working together, Quik began calling him Jesus because he wouldn’t partake in any of their debauchery, and also because of his extremely long hair and beard.
-B Real from Cypress Hill says he walks on water on the track with the bass.
-The name has since stuck, and is even perpetuated by his friend Dr. Dre.
+After years of working together, Quik began calling him Jesus because he wouldn’t partake in any of their debauchery—and also because of his extremely long hair and beard.
+B-Real from Cypress Hill has also said Jesus walks on water with the bass.
+The name has since stuck, and is even perpetuated by his friend, Dr. Dre.

 4.)
 Jesus would show up to Snoop Dogg sessions straight from yoga class in a turban, which never failed to trip everyone out.